 We consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.
 At UW, we offer:

 - More highly trained faculty.
-The UW DEM has eight diverse fellowship-trained ultrasound faculty, which underscores our commitment to an environment of ultrasound excellence.
+The UW DEM has nine diverse fellowship-trained ultrasound faculty, which underscores our commitment to an environment of ultrasound excellence.
 As a resident, you will work side-by-side with these faculty to develop knowledge and skills in bedside ultrasound.

 - Opportunities for advanced training.
 We offer a competitive, accredited advanced emergency ultrasound fellowship designed to train newly graduated resident physicians to be expert sonographers as well as leaders in point-of-care ultrasound education, administration, research, and global health applications.